 Running a subscription-based business can be overwhelming.
 Getting new customers, retaining them, nurturing customer relationships, monetizing, you name it—all these things scream for your attention.
-Yet, too often, such businesses underestimate one issue—subscription pricing strategy.
+Yet, too often, such businesses underestimate one issue — crafting their subscription pricing strategy.

 Too many subscription businesses do not think their pricing strategies through.
 They either copy their competitors mindlessly or set prices at random.
 However, market research suggests that giving a little more thought to your pricing can translate into better conversion, upgrading, and customer retention.